adobe/faast-path-to-beautiful-apps/chapters/chapter-5.md

 ## 4. What's next

-Adobe I/O CNA will be available on GitHub in May, 2018.
-Sign up for our newsletter to stay tuned! http://bit.ly/aio-cna
+Adobe I/O CNA just started building -- and we are developing as open source projects!
+Sign up for our newsletter to stay tuned or join us on GitHub as contributors! :) http://bit.ly/aio-cna

 ---